zopefoundation/RestrictedPython/docs/usage/index.rst

 * ``compile_restricted_single``
 * ``compile_restricted_function``

-Modifying the builtins is straight forward, it is just a dictionary containing access pointer to available library elements.
+Modifying the builtins is straight forward, it is just a dictionary containing access pointers to available library elements.
 Modification is normally removing elements from existing builtins or adding allowed elements by copying from globals.

 For frameworks it could possibly also be useful to change handling of specific Python language elements.